When I first started out in my own law practice I knew nothing – literally nothing – about business.

-(Note: this goes well beyond mere marketing — marketing alone is a waste of your precious resources if you aren’t systematizing and automating your practice.)
+This goes well beyond mere marketing — marketing alone is a waste of your precious resources if you aren’t systematizing and automating your practice.

 I learned from Dan Kennedy, Michael Gerber and the most successful service-based entrepreneurs in the direct response marketing world that it all comes down to systems, and the best systems are either delegated or automated entirely.

-In my first full year in practice (2004), I hired my first real employee (just part-time, and a woman who still works with me to this day, Susan) and I worked 5-6 days per week applying what I was learning.
+In my first full year in practice (2004), I hired my first real part-time employee, and I worked 5-6 days per week applying what I was learning.
 We brought in $250,000 in revenue that year.